Fit and Well Logo

 Remove all food containing gluten.
 Replace them with gluten-free options (there are gluten-free pasta, bread, cookies, etc.).

-Cross contamination is when a gluten-free food is contaminated by contact with a food that contains gluten.
+Cross-contamination is when gluten-free food is contaminated by contact with a food that contains gluten.

 The contact may be direct or indirect.